 Pahto said, “I am glad you have given me the Eagles.
 I will forgive the other mountains and I will not flood the valley anymore.”
 Then she raised her right hand and said, “I did not know that the Great Spirit is my father.
 I am sorry for all the wrong things I have done.”

 Then the Great Spirit replied, “I gave the world to you mountains, I put you here and there where I wanted you to.
 Some of you I made high, and some I made low.
 You should never destroy Plash-Plash and Wahkshum.”
 From that time on to this day it is really true in your belief and in my belief that the Great Spirit is the father….
 Chief Jobe Charley

 This traditional First Nations story has many historical elements to it that deal with various volcanic explosions over a very long period of prehistoric human occupation by ancient tribes that lived along the Pacific Coast and Columbia River area of Northern Oregon and Southern Washington State.

-These tribal peoples witnessed numerous devastating volcanic events over thousands of years, so much so that these catastrophic happenings where incorporated into traditional tribal creations stories.
+These tribal peoples witnessed numerous devastating volcanic events over thousands of years, so much so that these catastrophic happenings were incorporated into traditional tribal creations stories.

-I lensed this image below of Phato (Mount Adams) and Mount Rainier in the distance on a summer day flying and exploring the wilderness around the Monte Cristo Range.
+I lensed this image below of Pahto (Mount Adams) and Mount Rainier in the distance on a summer day flying and exploring the wilderness around the Monte Cristo Range.